Versent/stax-orchestrator/README.md

 ## Updating a workload

 * Update a Stax workload [catalogue](https://support.stax.io/hc/en-us/articles/4451005420943-Update-a-Workload).
-    * Remember the Catalogue ID and version of the updated catalogue as we will need this to deploy the workload.
+    * Remember the Catalogue Version ID of the updated catalogue as we will need this to deploy the workload.

 * Run `Workload Step Function` step function with the following payload,
     ```